By Tim Lambert

 Although Henry broke with Rome he kept the Catholic religion essentially intact.
 He had no intention of changing the English religion to Lutheranism.
 In 1539 Henry passed the Act of Six Articles, which laid down the beliefs of the Church of England.
 The Six Articles preserved the old religion mainly intact.
-However in 1539 Henry authorized a new translation of the Bible and from 1545 English replaced Latin, a language ordinary people could not understand as the language of church services.
+However, in 1539, Henry authorized a new translation of the Bible and from 1545 English replaced Latin as the language of church services.
 Furthermore, Protestant ideas were spreading in England.

 King Henry also dissolved the monasteries.
 Parliament agreed to dissolve the small ones in 1536.
 The large ones followed in 1539-1540.